 - Muscle imbalance between the eyes (which may require glasses)

 - Uncorrected long-sightedness or astigmatism

 - Irlen syndrome (or visual stress), where text seems to move or vibrate

 If your eye strain is causing headaches or if it does not resolve when you reduce the visual load, always see your optometrist.
 You may need glasses, a referral to an ophthalmologist or investigation into visual stress.

 What do you need to do?

-By adopting healthy eye practices, the incidences of eye strain can be easily reduced no matter the stress the eyes get subjected to on daily basis.
+By adopting healthy eye practices, the incidence of eye strain can be reduced, no matter the stress the eyes are under on daily basis.